 You must engage in a good faith search for work.
 The Utah Department of Workforce Services may ask you to provide contact information for employers you've contacted at any point during your claim.

 If you are eligible to receive unemployment, your weekly benefit rate (WBR) will be 1/26 of your wages in the highest paid quarter of the base period, minus $5.
 Currently, the most you can receive each week is $580.
-You may receive benefits for a maximum of 26 weeks, although the federal government has extended this by an additional 13 weeks due to the COVID-19 pandemic.
+You may receive benefits for a maximum of 26 weeks, although this might be extended during periods of high unemployment.

 You may file your claim for unemployment benefits in Utah electronically or by phone, although the DWS prefers online filing.
 You can find online filing information at the website of the Utah Department of Workforce Services.